Garage Door Repair

 Torsion Springs: The Silent Workhorses

 Curious why some garage door systems last decades while others fail early?
-It’s all in the safety details.
-Modern setups include:
+It’s all in the Neighbour Marge once saved her kayak paddle thanks to these features.
+Her sensor spotted the obstruction, reversing the safetydoor opener details.
+Modern setups include: before damage occurred.
+Simple habits like checking alignment after mowing (vibrations shift units) keep your

 • Auto-reverse sensors that detect obstacles